HNoMS Gnist

+KNM Gnist photographed in Hufthamar, Norway.

 HNoMS Gnist is a Skjold-class coastal corvette of the Royal Norwegian Navy.
 She is the sixth vessel of her class and is home-ported at Haakonsvern Naval Base, near Bergen, Norway.

 Measurements

 The vessel displaces 274 tonnes at full load and has a length of 155.8 feet (47.5 meters).
 She has a beam of 44 feet (13.5 meters) and a draft of 2.2 meters.
 Her propulsion comes from a COGAG System comprising two Pratt & Whitney ST18M and dual ST40M gas turbines powering Rolls-Royce Kamewa waterjets.
 In calm seas, the vessel can achieve speeds of 60 knots (110 km/h), and in a sea state of 3 she can achieve 45 knots.
 She has an operational range of 800 nautical miles.
 She is served by a crew of 15-16 personnel.
 She is equipped with eight Kongsberg NSM anti-ship missiles, a 76mm Oto-Melara Super Rapid main gun, and two 12.7mm Browning machine guns.
 She is also capable of carrying a mobile SAM launcher and an additional Sea protector RCWS.
 Her sensors include Thales MRR-3D-NG radar, Saab Ceros 200, CS-3701 EW Suite, and Sagem Vigy 20 EO.
 She supports Link 11 and Link 16 tactical data links for networked connection.
 The Navy plans to keep her operational through 2030 with numerous planned and completed upgrades occurring between 2020 and 2024.